 If you don’t know what the information bar is then you’re in for a treat.
 It displays information about whatever is selected or active.
 Selections, tracks, items, project settings and other data is displayed in an easy to access bar wherever you wish to put it.

 It’s a fantastic tool, I now use it instead of a transport.
 It’s that awesome.

 Super 8 is included in Reaper.
 It’s an 8-track looping tool similar to you may find in a guitar looping pedal.

 Super 8 is one of my favorite parts of Reaper.
 You can use it to build a phrase of a track, a whole track or just have fun layering things.
 Watch the video above to get a feel for what is possible.

 Super 8 is so much fun.

-This post took dozens of hours to research, screencap, write and edit, but If you appreciate the information presented then please donate to the script authors!
+This post took hundreds of hours to research, screencap, testing, write and edit, but If you appreciate the information presented then please donate to the script authors!